Popular Diets Reviewed by Dietitians and Nutritionists

 JM Nutrition’s blog has been named one of the Top 100 Nutrition Blogs, Websites and Newsletters to Follow in 2021 and one of the Top Canadian Nutrition Blogs by Feedspot.
 So don’t miss out and subscribe below to both the newsletter that includes latest blog posts.

 JM Nutrition is a nutritional counselling service by registered dietitians, nutritionists and health and nutrition coaches in Canada.
+Primary area of service: Ontario.
 Main office: nutritionist Toronto.

 Author: Julie Mancuso